Alternative Education

 We offer bespoke Alternative Education Provision for KS2 – KS4 and for 16+ young people.

-Our educational offer empowers young people to achieve accredited qualifications and develop the skills required to ultimately successfully engage in education; volunteering or employment.
-The offer is ambitious for young people and boosts self-esteem with a view to creating a mindset of “Anything is Possible” and improving the long term trajectory for young lives.
+The offer is ambitious for young people and boosts self-esteem, with a view to creating a mindset of “Anything is Possible” and improving the long-term trajectory of young lives.

-Sessions are practical involving hands-on learning with all theory taught in a practical, accessible way without the need for classroom-based work, where students struggle to engage in classroom settings.
+Sessions are practical, involving hands-on learning with all theory taught in a practical, accessible way—without the need for classroom-based work, where students struggle to engage in classroom settings.

 • Available to groups of 8 young people (we can run two programmes at a time on site, so that we can deliver support to up to 16 young people at a time).